Real Property Attorneys

 Trustworthy Counsel & Advocacy for Real Estate Transactions & Disputes

 At Gramling Estes Law Firm in Fayetteville, our Arkansas property attorneys provide knowledgeable guidance for anyone engaged in a commercial or residential property transaction.
 We are also skilled litigators with a long track record of achieving positive results in property disputes.
 Real property is a substantial investment.
 Before you commit to any course of action, consult with a knowledgeable real estate attorney who can protect your interests.

 Attorneys Offer Sound Counsel on Commercial Real Estate & Development Issues

 Our firm represents landowners, developers, tenants and commercial property landlords.
 We advise our clients on matters related to:

 Zoning and land use

 We review and draft contracts based on our clients’ objectives concerning the parcel in question.
 Our attorneys draw on decades of experience handling commercial property transactions to identify areas of concern and advance our clients’ goals.

 Residential Real Estate Transactions

 On behalf of home buyers and sellers, as well as residential landlords, our firm crafts personalized sale and lease documents.
 Specific client concerns to be addressed in transaction documents can include:

-- Required disclosures — Although Arkansas law typically makes the buyer bear the burden of problems they’ve overlooked, there might be situations where sellers and brokers should make certain disclosures of fact pertinent to the value of the property.
+Required disclosures — Although Arkansas law typically makes the buyer bear the burden of problems they’ve overlooked, there might be situations where sellers and brokers should make certain disclosures of facts pertinent to the value of the property.